mariellefoster/plots_and_projects/README.md

 ## Build a city
 - to be a turing complete computer
+- to have every point be reachable within 30 minutes at all times

 ## Design a multi-player real life game
 - to be a turing complete computer